gsub("find", in.this.object)

 Answer: The reason goes back to the early days of programming, when programmers were moving from mechanical typewriters to computer programs.
 Mechanical typewriters are hard to find these days, but they would hold a piece of paper in place on a cylinder called a carriage.
 The

-The \n stands for ‘new line’, and the \r stands for return.
-When you reach the end of a line of text on a typewriter, you would typically return the carriage back to the starting position, and then move to the next line, thus the \r\n.
-The Unix operating system decided that the \r wasn’t needed, whereas the DOS operating system decided to include it.
+stands for return.
+When you reach the end of a line of text on a typewriter, you would typically return the carriage back to the starting position, and then move to the next line, thus the \r\n

 This difference can cause problems when moving text files across operating systems.
 Programs like FileZilla will automatically translate these end-of-line characters when moving across systems.